codefresh-io/docs.codefresh.io/_docs/integrations/helm.md

 The built-in Helm repository is production ready.
 You can start using Helm right away with your Codefresh account, even if you don't have an external Helm repository.
 See our [quick start guide for Helm]({{site.baseurl}}/docs/quick-start/ci-quickstart/deploy-with-helm/)  or the [complete Helm example]({{site.baseurl}}/docs/example-catalog/cd-examples/helm/).

-For each Helm integration, you can toggle the level of access by [non-admin users]({{site.baseurl}}/docs/administration/access-control/#users-and-administrators).
+For each Helm integration, you can toggle the level of access for [non-admin users]({{site.baseurl}}/docs/administration/account-user-management/access-control/#users-and-administrators).

 ## Set up external Helm integration